-Determination of investment entity:
+Determination as an investment entity:

-The preparation of the financial statements requires management to make significant judgments and assumptions in determining how the Company meets the definition of an investment entity as previously discussed in Note 1.
+The preparation of the Financial Statements requires management to make significant judgments and assumptions in determining how the Company meets the definition of an investment entity.
 Entities that meet the definition of an investment entity within IFRS 10 are required to measure their subsidiaries at FVTPL in accordance with IFRS 9 rather than to consolidate them.
 An investment entity is an entity that meets all of the following criteria: